orm011/orm011.github.io/_posts/2024-07-17-combined-images-and-text.md

 ---

-*TLDR: Nearest neighbor search from image examples is the default approach for image searches, but better approaches exist.
+*TLDR: Nearest neighbor search from image examples is the default approach for image searches, but there are better approaches.
 Text-based searches using models like [CLIP](https://openai.com/index/clip/) can be much more accurate than example-based searches.
 We can combine the power of image examples with text hints, and I show a simple method to do it.*

 Semantic search is a key building block for working with image datasets.
+You need it when selecting images with specific attributes for labeling, when seeking to understand corner cases qualitatively, when profiling model errors, when seeking to extend datasets based on specific needs, or when cleaning your data.
+In all these cases you often need to locate relevant examples in your data, either based on similarity to some input image, or based on a description.
+Products like [Scale.ai Nucleus](https://nucleus.scale.com/docs/getting-started) and [Lilac.ml](https://docs.lilacml.com/datasets/dataset_explore.html#keyword-search) for example, offer [search](https://nucleus.scale.com/docs/basic-similarity-search) as a key feature.

-The most direct way to implement it is via nearest neighbor vector search: vectors mathematically nearest to the vector representing the image example are returned as search results.
+The most direct way to implement these searches is via nearest neighbor vector search: vectors mathematically nearest to the vector representing the image example are returned as search results.
-More sophisticated methods include Exemplar SVM and text-based searches; they all eventually reduce to a nearest neighbor lookup with a modified vector used for the lookup.
+More sophisticated methods include Exemplar SVM and text-based searches.
+All these methods all eventually reduce to a nearest neighbor lookup and the differences lie on what vector is used.

 ### Exemplar SVM